 - You are recommended to use a memory card that has been formatted in your camera to shoot movies (p.
-168).
+166).
 The memory card supplied with the camera may be used without further formatting. - Be careful of the following while recording. - Do not touch the microphone (p.
-40). - If you press a button, the sound of the button being pressed will also be recorded. - The camera will automatically adjust the exposure and white balance to suit the shooting conditions during recording.
+38). - If you press a button, the sound of the button being pressed will also be recorded. - The camera will automatically adjust the exposure and white balance to suit the shooting conditions during recording.
 Please note, however, that the sounds made by the camera automatically adjusting the exposure may also be recorded. - The focus and optical zoom settings remain fixed for subsequent frames at the values selected for the first frame. - Adjust the zoom before shooting.
 The zoom factor of the combined optical zoom and digital zoom display on the LCD monitor.
-When the zoom factor displays in blue, the image will deteriorate. - Only in 🔚 (Standard) mode, the digital zoom can be used during shooting. - Before recording, you can set the AE lock and exposure shift.
+When the zoom factor displays in blue, the image will deteriorate. - Only in 🔛 (Standard) mode, the digital zoom can be used during shooting. - Before recording, you can set the AE lock and exposure shift.
 This is effective on ski slopes and the beach when the contrast is too strong between the subject and background or where there are both light and dark areas in the scene and it is desirable to adjust the exposure. - 1.
-Press the ISO button.
-The exposure will lock (AE lock) and the exposure shift bar will appear in the LCD monitor. - If you register the function with the bw button, you can start shooting a movie simply by pressing the bw button even if the mode switch is set to (p.
-112). - QuickTime is required to play back movies (Data type: AVI/ Compression method: Motion JPEG) on a computer (Only Windows 2000).
+Press the SO button.
+The exposure will lock (AE lock) and the exposure shift bar will appear in the LCD monitor. - 2.
+Use the ← or → button to adjust the exposure.
+Press the ISO button again to release the setting.
+Also, the setting will be canceled if you press the MENU button or change the white balance, My Colors or shooting mode settings. - If you register the infunction with the ⊡ w button, you can start shooting a movie simply by pressing the ⊡ w button even if the mode switch is set to infunction (p.
+110). - QuickTime is required to play back movies (Data type: AVI/ Compression method: Motion JPEG) on a computer (Only Windows 2000).